 Please download the following forms, complete and return to the Fairfax Cooperative Extension Office located at 12011 Government Center Parkway, Suite 1050, Fairfax, VA 22035.
 Campers are not considered registered until all required paperwork and camper fees are received.
 Camper spaces and class selections are filled in the order which they are received.

 The Embryology Program is an exceptional curriculum enrichment program that is designed to help students obtain a better understanding of life and embryonic development.
 The bird egg is an excellent educational subject for the study of embryology.

 This program will teach students responsibility and caring for a living animal, teach respect for life and the value of all living organisms.
 There will be an emphasize on a “hands-on” experience with a live animal, that will help students grasp developmental processes and stages of growth.
 This program will also introduce and explain the topic of reproduction and its scientific processes, as well as other areas of science to the students.
 In addition, this program addresses several Standards of Learning.
 If you would like to see the list of Standards of Learning addressed by the Embryology Program, please let me know.

-There will be a $10.00 fee per group/class participating in the Embryology Program this year.
+There will be a $10.00 fee per dozen of eggs.
 This fee will cover the cost of delivering the eggs to Fairfax County, 12 chicken eggs, and one copy of Beginning of Life Lesson Plans (comes with six lesson plans), and relocation of chicks after the program.
 Checks can be made out to Treasurer, Virginia Tech (there will be a fee of $50.00 charged for all returned checks).